belovetech/file_organizer/README.md

 ## Optional Flags

---verbose: Enables verbose output to show detailed information about the organization process.
+`--verbose`: Enables verbose output to show detailed information about the organization process.

---dry-run: Performs a dry run without actually moving any files.
+`--dry-run`: Performs a dry run without actually moving any files.
 Useful for seeing what changes will be made.

 ### Examples